 I tend to neglect my feet until they are tired and sore.
 This soothing, moisturizing homemade foot soak wakes up tired feet!

 Sage leaves are thought to be antibacterial, while eucalyptus opens up pores and sinuses.
-The mint leaves in this recipe allow skin to soak up the other nutrients, and parsley has antioxidants to help prevent cell damage.
+The mint leaves in this DIY foot soak recipe allow the skin to soak up the other nutrients, and parsley has antioxidants to help prevent cell damage.
 Epsom salt contains magnesium, encouraging muscles to relax.

 Ingredients & Supplies